 Organizational barriers too often stand in the way of achieving excellent customer experience.
 Overcoming these barriers requires a new approach: Discovering the many facets which influence CX and understanding the timeframes in which they play a role.
 A model to visualize these facets – and support their orchestration – is needed.

 At the end of every year, analysts, thinkers and watchers provide their view on where we stand and what’s ahead of us in the coming year.
 These crystal ball readers predict our future with lots of statistical materials, like diagrams, charts and other nifty visualizations.
 Applied to various domains such as the internet, mobile or (social) media, they all agree on one thing: Digital disruption of society is getting stronger and stronger.
-So, what’s their lookout for 2013?
+So, what’s their predictions for 2014?

 Networking, hands-on workshops, inspiring presentations and creative stimulation.
 Events and conferences offer a wealth of opportunities for professional development.
 We’ve put together a hand-picked selection from the coming new year which we hope aligns well with the interests of you, our readers.
 Stay tuned, because we’ll keep updating the list regularly.

 A forerunner in citizen-centered, digital government services, the UK continues to attract attention for its efforts to change the way that citizens and government interact.
 So what should tommorow’s government services look like?